AGTGreg/AppBlocks/docs/data.md

 ### setData()

-`setData(newData, replaceData = false)`
+`setData(newData, replaceData=false)`

-This method tells AppBlocks to update our data and then re-render our interface to reflect the changes made in our data.
+This method tells AppBlocks to update our data and then re-render our interface to reflect the changes we made.
 It also takes the optional parameter `replaceData`.
-By default this is set to `false` so AppBlocks will only update the parts of the data we give to it, keeping everything else intact.
-If we set this to `true` then AppBlocks will replace all of our our old data with the newData.
+By default this is set to `false` so AppBlocks will only update the parts of the data specify, keeping everything else intact.
+If we set this to `true` then AppBlocks will replace all of our old data with the new Data.

 Here's how we would call `setData` from our methods:
 ```js